 This three credit course will provide students with an opportunity to study business, economic, social and cultural ramifications of the European Economic and Monetary Union.
 This course includes lectures by professors from the University of Antwerp as well as corporate visits.
-In the past, corporate visits included Ford, KBC Bank, Chocolate Factory, and Nike as well as visits to the European Parliament and Commission in Brussels.
+In the past, corporate visits included Ford, KBC Bank, Chocolate Factory, and Nike as well as visits to the European Parliament and Commission in BrusselsStudents will also have a four day break to travel "on their own." ln the past, students have travelled to Rome, Munich, Madrid, Zurich, Salzburg, Barcelona, London.
 Anticipated cultural tours also include: Brugge, Ghent, Amsterdam and Paris.

 At least sophomore standing and enrolled in the College of Business